moneybutton/bsv/README.md

-fullnode
+Fullnode
 ========

-fullnode is an ES6 (javascript) implementation of bitcoin intended to satisfy certain goals:
+Fullnode is an ES6 (javascript) implementation of bitcoin intended to satisfy certain goals:

 1. Bring the blockchain to web browsers and node.js in a decentralized,